-What kind of columns you use depends on your existing workflow, type of work, and the structure of your team.
+What kind of columns you use depends on your existing task management workflow, type of work, and the structure of your team.
 It’s best to keep it simple, but you do have more control and cover more scenarios with more columns.
 Here are some suggestions, depending on the type of work you do.

 - RESEARCH — gather the problems and requirements you need to solve.